Wounded Warrior, Wounded Home

 Dr. Richard J. Foster, author of several books, including Celebration of Discipline and Sanctuary of the Soul, and founder of Renovaré Ministries International

 "Men and women returning from the front lines and those who support them from the home front face serious lifelong challenges in the aftermath of war.
 Wounded Warrior, Wounded Home provides knowledge, insight, support, and guidance to ease the adjustment experienced by all in the wake of combat.
-Waddell and Orr provide a resource that brings hope and healing to those who love, work, and live with our returning service members."
+Carter and Orr provide a resource that brings hope and healing to those who love, work, and live with our returning service members."

 Roger Staubach, Hall of Fame Dallas Cowboys quarterback, Naval Academy graduate, and Vietnam veteran